smbwain/dla/README.md

 However, sometimes it's not enough.
 For example: user clicks "like" button on some item.
 You want to invalidate list of his favourite items.
-But no one of items which currently placed in his favourites list isn't changed during this action.
+But no one of items which currently placed in his favourites list has been changed during this action.

 In this case you could use invalidation keys.